TheMathewNorman/dotenv-tool/README.md

-# env-tool
+# dotenv-tool

-`env-tool` is a command-line utility for managing and configuring `.env` files.
+`dotenv-tool` is a command-line utility for managing and configuring `.env` files.
 It provides a convenient way to view, add, and update environment variables in `.env` files, with support for specifying file paths and handling values interactively.

 ## Features